Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 While you can choose a different name for the file *instancesNames.txt* and for the parent directories of the `inputs` directory, for this course we recommend that you use the names suggested as otherwise you will have to adapt the intructions below.

 ### Create the directory structure: `courses/instances-management/inputs`
-Open a terminal in your Linux environment (where you installed the Scripts): your Linux machine or the AWS CloudShell.
+Open your (Git Bash, Linux, Mac, or AWS CloudShell) terminal where you installed the Scripts.

 Being at the home directory (`~`), type the `mkdir` command below and press Enter to create the directory structure:
 ~~~